 return app,app.route,*dbtbls

-Every paramter is either optional with a default or just has a default set for each parameter.
+Every parameter is either optional with a default or just has a default set for each parameter.
 So there’s a lot of goodies.
 Of those goodies, only one has the special privilege of the first location, meaning that you don’t have to provide the parameter name as the keyword.
 It’s like the fist position of the print() function is the thing you’re supposed to print.
 You don’t have to type:

 `len(obj=x)`